 Home Equity Loan vs. Personal Loan

-Why securing consolidated debt with collateral can be a risky proposition
+When it comes to home equity line of credit vs personal loan, securing consolidated debt with collateral can be a risky proposition.

 Home Equity Line of Credit vs Personal Loan: